Jumpstart your integrations by using MuleSoft APIs in Salesforce

 Salesforce presents a wealth of integration capabilities, empowering Admins and Developers through the synergy of low-code tools – like external services (and Flows) – and pro-code options, like Apex.

-Moreover, the acquisition of MuleSoft by Salesforce has unlocked a realm of fresh possibilities within the ecosystem.
+Moreover, Salesforce's acquisition of MuleSoft has unlocked a realm of fresh possibilities within the ecosystem.

 Among these advancements, a great addition was recently introduced, enabling Admins and Developers to import REST APIs directly from MuleSoft services into Salesforce.
 This feature is immensely valuable for Salesforce Admins and Developers.